'Planned killing spree' in Detroit area leaves 2 dead, police say

 Two people were killed Thursday in the Detroit area after police said a gunman launched a “planned killing spree,” opening fire at two separate businesses.

-The suspect, only identified as a 45-year-old man, is in police custody, The Detroit News reported.
+The suspect, identified by Fox 2 Detroit as Vernest James Griffin, is in police custody.

 One person was shot and killed at a trucking business — BSD Linehaul Inc. — in Taylor, Michigan, around 10:30 a.m. after the suspect walked in with a semiautomatic weapon and started shooting, according to investigators.